How-To Host a Mixed Grill Party

 Lamb Chops?
 Chicken?
 Sausages?
-Can’t decide on what to grill?
+Can't decide on what to grill?
 Then host a mixed grill party!
 A mixed grill party involves grilling a selection of meats along with some paired condiments and grilled veggies.
-It’s a fun way to elevate a simple BBQ night, into something extra special and delicious!
+It's a fun way to skip the predictable BBQ Ribs and Burgers and elevate a BBQ night, into something extra special and delicious!

 I use it in so many of my recipes, that if you invest in a bottle, you'll also have it to make my Provencal Chicken Stew or my Angel Hair Pasta with Roasted Tomatoes, Mozzarella and Basil.